MuhammadMahdiAmirpour/video_merger/README.md

 ## 📚 Project Description

-The Video Merger project is designed to merge multiple video files into a single output file.
+The Video Merger project is designed to merge two video files into a single output file.
 This project demonstrates the use of low-level programming with C and Assembly, as well as build automation using Makefile and CMake.
+Currently, it only supports Linux operating systems.

 ## 🎯 Objective

-The main objective of this project is to merge multiple video files efficiently and demonstrate the application of assembly language in a practical project.
+The main objective of this project is to merge two video files efficiently and demonstrate the application of assembly language in a practical project.

 ## 🚀 Features

-- **Efficient Video Merging**: Merge multiple video files into a single output file.
+- **Efficient Video Merging**: Merge two video files into a single output file.
 - **Low-Level Programming**: Utilize both C and Assembly for performance optimization.
 - **Build Automation**: Use Makefile and CMake for easy project compilation and management.
+- **Linux Support**: Specifically designed to work on Linux operating systems.

 ## 🏗️ Project Structure